Gustavomika/NF_projeto/README.md

 nextflow run main.nf --input_dir path/to/your/input_dir --output_dir path/to/your/output

 A test data is present in the data folder, with 12 files from three patients.
+In the "merge_replicates.nf" file inside the modules folder, its possible to change the input_dir and output_dir parameters.